 Communicate With Your Doctor

-If you follow the guidance of your doctor or spine surgeon, odds are pretty good that fusion surgery won’t mean an end to your active lifestyle.
+If you follow the guidance of your doctor or spine surgeon Los Angeles patients can turn to, odds are pretty good that fusion surgery won’t mean an end to your active lifestyle.
 Take some time to discuss your concerns with your doctor before your fusion surgery.
 Your recovery will be a lot more productive if you have a good idea of what to expect and realistic expectations about what you can and can’t do during your recovery period.

 Guidelines for Resuming an Active Lifestyle